Goblet Week

 Artist Reception + Wine Tasting and Goblet Sale

-Saturday, January 18 • 5:30–7:30pm
+Saturday, January 17 • 5:30–7:30pm

-$60 General Admission / $40 for Museum Members
+$65 General Admission / $50 for Museum Members

 5 wine tastings + light bites

-We cordially invite you to join us for an Artist Reception + Wine Tasting and Goblet Sale on Saturday, January 18.
+We cordially invite you to join us for an Artist Reception + Wine Tasting and Goblet Sale on Saturday, January 17.
 Guests will have the opportunity to meet and mingle with each of Goblet Week’s participating artists and enjoy light bites and wine tastings from select wineries.
 Additionally, one-of-a-kind goblets created by the featured artists will be available for purchase.
-We encourage attendees to visit the Museum in the late afternoon, prior to the reception, to watch Jason Christian create goblets in the Hot Shop.
+We encourage attendees to visit the Museum in the late afternoon, prior to the reception, to watch _______ create goblets in the Hot Shop.
 Event ticket price includes Museum admission.

 This event is 21+.